-The RNRB is set against the taxable value of the deceased's estate - not just the value of the property.
+The RNRB is set against the taxable value of the deceased's estate - not just the value of the property - but is capped at the value of the property being passed to direct descendants.
 Unlike the existing NRB, it doesn't apply to transfers made during an individual's lifetime.
 For married couples and registered civil partners, any unused RNRB can be claimed by the surviving spouse's or registered civil partner's personal representatives to provide a reduction against their taxable estate.

 Where an estate is valued at more than £2 million, the RNRB will be progressively reduced by £1 for every £2 that the value of the estate exceeds the threshold.
-Special provisions apply where an individual has downsized to a lower value property or no longer owns a home when they die.
+Special provisions apply where an individual has downsized to a lower value property or no longer owns a home when they die as long as the property was sold on or after 8 July 2015.